maboiteaspam/ma-clef-usb/README.md

 Ma clef Usb, a webapp on top of cozy-light PAAS to transfer files between computers, what we use to do with usb  stick in old times !

+# Use cases
+- Transfer files
+- Put down some notes
+- Browse your files

+# User interface compatibility
+- HTML5 compatible
+- mobile compliant

+# Technical information
+- Server build on top of nodeJS / expressJS
+- UI built on top of angularJS / bootstrap
+- no database, just a webserver and a file system

 # Install with cozy-light
 Install Node.js (>= 0.10),